-Summary Lessons learned from review Action Impact/Outcome Communication failure.
-Patient misunderstood that his operation had been cancelled due to COVID-19.
+Summary Lessons learned from review Action Impact/Outcome Communication failure Patient misunderstood that his operation had been cancelled due to COVID-19.
 As a result he was registered as a Did Not Attend (DNA) by the hospital.
-In preparation for this surgery the patient This case resulted from a collection of unique circumstances during a national pandemic however it his highlighted to the organisation that when a patient's admission is cancelled, they may need advice on Formulation of information for patients attending Pre-assessment clinic with a focus on changes to their medication and an appropriate contact number should they have any queries.
-Appropriate safety netting in place for patients and their relatives/ carers should they have any changes made to their regular medication in preparation for a surgical procedure. had stopped taking his changes to their Explore robust safety-
+In preparation for this surgery the patient had stopped taking his regular anti-coagulation medication.
+He did not restart taking this and sadly went on to suffer a stroke.
+This case resulted from a collection of unique circumstances during a national pandemic however, it his highlighted to the organisation that when a patient's admission is cancelled, they may need advice on changes to their regular medication.
+It may be beneficial for patients to have appropriate contact information to seek advice on this.
+Formulation of information for patients attending pre-assessment clinic with a focus on changes to their medication and an appropriate contact number should they have any queries.
+Explore robust safetynetting processes for patients who do not attend the Trust for operative procedures.
+Appropriate safety netting in place for patients and their relatives/ carers should they have any changes made to their regular medication in preparation for a surgical procedure.

-Summary Lessons learned from review Action Impact/Outcome regular anti- coagulation medication.
-He did not restart taking this and sadly went on to suffer a stroke regular medication.
-It may be beneficial for patients to have appropriate contact information to seek advice on this. netting processes for patients who do not attend the Trust for operative procedures.
-Misdiagnosed Pulmonary Embolism using a new COVID-19 triage protocol.
+Summary Lessons learned from review Action Impact/Outcome Misdiagnosed Pulmonary Embolism using a new COVID-19 triage protocol.
 When implementing new guidance and/or protocols at speed the Organisation needs to be assured that staff using the guidance understand and can implement it with ease and that systems are in place to support them to do this.
 The new COVID-19 protocol was amended to reinforce clinical application to patients with specific COVID-19 symptoms.
 Education was provided to the staff working in ED to reinforce that Band 6 nurses and above were able to make the decision to send patient's home using the new COVID-19 protocol.
 Senior clinicians are responsible for triaging and discharging patients safely within this new protocol.
-Rare surgical complication - Insertion of central venous catheter under ultrasound guidance This was a sad and rare but recognised complication of a necessary procedure that was performed at a time when other therapies had failed.
+Rare surgical complication Insertion of central venous catheter under ultrasound guidance.
+This was a sad and rare but recognised complication of a necessary procedure that was performed at a time when other therapies had failed.
 There was appropriate multidisciplinary discussion prior to the decision to initiate treatment that was made at consultant level.
 A new training programme has been implemented in relation to the insertion of central venous catheters employing ultrasound guidance.
 All staff undertaking this procedure will have received the necessary training required.
 Medication Overdose The importance of having an accurate and up to date weight for patients is essential to ensure correct dosing of medication.
-When patients with complex medical needs present it is important that a When patients are weighed electronically this should be inputted into the electronic system immediately.
+When patients with complex medical needs present it is important that a specialist opinion is sought.
+When patients are weighed electronically this should be inputted into the electronic system immediately.
 Long-term patients should be weighed at a minimum of two-week intervals.
-An automatic electronic reminder will be Patients now have up to date weight measurements with the safety net of an electronic reminder.
+An automatic electronic reminder will be flagged on the system.
+When Patients are transferred from the emergency department or admissions unit to specialty wards they will have their weight confirmed.
+Patients now have up to date weight measurements with the safety net of an electronic reminder.
 This ensures safe dosing of medication where required.